ruth-mapr/drill/_docs/archive/002-meet-drill.md

 ---
-title: "How to Run the Drill Demo"
+title: "What is Apache Drill"
 parent: "Archived Pages"
 ---
-### What is Apache Drill
+## What is Apache Drill

 Apache Drill by Apache Foundation is the first open source implementation of the Google's Dremel paper for interactive query processing.
 Apache Drill